-Maison Moderne - MM Publishing & Media SA
+Maison Moderne - MM Publishing and Media S.A.

-The capital of the company is fully owned by LEMONLANDS.A., LUNIONFAITLAFORCE S.A., EVERYBODY'S DARLING S.A. and Mike Koedinger.
+The capital of the company is fully owned by Mike Koedinger through the companies Lemonland S.A. and Everybody's Darling S.A..

-Towards a modern Luxembourg with the country's leading independent media company: challenger today, leader tomorrow.
+Towards a modern Luxembourg with the country’s first independent media company: challenger today, leader tomorrow.

 AMBITIONS of the shareholder for Maison Moderne